A lockdown involves staying in a secure location and not evacuating. Do not sound the fire alarm. If a lockdown is issued, follow these directions:

 Campus Safety staff are mandatory reporters, so reports filed with them will be shared with the Title IX coordinator.

 Campus Safety staff will do everything in their ability to respect the wishes of the victim regarding next steps.
-However, if they determine a potential on-going or immediate risk either to the victim or to others on campus, they will contact Holland Police and will provide a Timely Warning Notice to the campus community.
+However, if they determine a potential on-going or immediate risk either to the victim or to others on campus, a Timely Warning Notice will be sent to the campus community.
 (In the case of a timely warning, the identity of the victim will remain confidential.)

 Confidential Resources and Support